What is transfer credit?

 - Credit Recommendation: In the lower-division baccalaureate/associate degree category, 3 semester hours in computer systems applications.

-- Learning Outcomes: Upon completion of the course, the student will be able to configure application installation; perform system operation; install software; and perform software analysis.
+- Learning Outcomes: The student will be able to configure application installation; perform system operation; install software; and perform software analysis.

 Sample information included in a college class titled, "Introduction to Computer Applications":